 1980 - Biologist Maire Hakala, PhD, observes that the drug 5-fluorouracil is more effective against cancer cells when leucovorin, a form of folic acid, is added.
 This information provides the basis for the development of 5-FU + leucovorin therapy, which later becomes the standard of care for treating colorectal cancer.

 1981 - Roswell Park establishes the Familial Ovarian Cancer Registry, which collects DNA and lifestyle information from families with a history of ovarian cancer.
 The largest resource of its kind, the registry is critically important for research aimed at finding better ways to prevent, detect and treat the disease.
 Today the registry includes contributions from 2,700 families.

 1988 - With the recruitment of Dr. Carleton C. Stewart, a noted immunologist from Los Alamos National Laboratory and one of the world's authorities on flow cytometry, Roswell Park becomes one of the leading centers in the use of this highly sophisticated, highly sensitive diagnostic tool.

-Dr. K. Michael Cummings, Chair and Cancer Research Scientist in the Department of Health Behavior, Director of the Tobacco Cessation Center and an internationally recognized expert on cancer and smoking, serves as a contributor to the U.S. Surgeon General's Report on Smoking (and later the 1994 report as well).
+1989 - Dr. K. Michael Cummings, Chair and Cancer Research Scientist in the Department of Health Behavior, Director of the Tobacco Cessation Center and an internationally recognized expert on cancer and smoking, serves as a contributor to the U.S. Surgeon General's 1989 Report on Smoking (and later the 1994 report as well).